conductorphp/conductor-application-orchestration/docs/app-setup/snapshots.md

 ```

 The default settings will create a scrubbed snapshot named "$environment-scrubbed", where $environment is the
-environment configured in ~/.devops/app-setup.yaml.
+environment configured in configuration.
 The default behavior will also remove things like customer data,
 log data, etc. before pushing the snapshot to the external file system.
 To disable this, specify `--no-scrub`.

 The items that are scrubbed are determined by the `excludes` list for both assets and databases.
 This is specified in